vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

-Similarly the expiatory karma (Prayas- chitta) is of two kinds; one is chāndrāyana and such other penances destructive of sins already committed, the other, sandhya (the morning, noon and evening prayers), worship and such other (obligatory karmas).
+Similarly the expiatory karma (Prayaschitta) is of two kinds; one is chāndrāyana and such other penances destructive of sins already committed, the other, sandhya (the morning, noon and evening prayers), worship and such other (obligatory karmas).
 </details>